This page was last updated on 30 March at 09.55

 What if someone I live with is clinically extremely vulnerable?

 Lots of our members may not fall into the extremely clinically vulnerable group and are not required to shield, but may live with someone who does.
-During the current lockdown in England, the requirement not to go to work only applies to the individual who is classed as extremely clinically vulnerable, and not other members of the household.
-However, employers must be mindful of the risks of going to work and the impact on other people you live with.
-We expect employers to assess the risks and allow anyone in the situation to stay at home.
+We expect employers to be mindful of the risks of going to work and the impact on other people you live with.